Buying guide

 AI summary

-New Zealand villas are historic Victorian-style homes from the mid-1800s, prized for their native timber and handcrafted features.
-However, their age requires thorough due diligence before buying.
+New Zealand villas are historic Victorian-style homes from the mid-1800s, known for native timber and handcrafted details.
+While beautiful, their age and untreated materials require careful inspection before buying.

 What is an NZ Villa?